flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/tech-stack.md

 We used Miro at the stage where we had more or less **concrete concept ideas** and needed a place to organize our ideas into concrete features.
 We also used Miro for our initial **wireframes**.

 #### Canva
-We used Canva mainly to create the concepts **presentation** which we presented to the Berlin Senate in June.
+We used Canva mainly to create the concept's **presentation** which we presented to the Berlin Senate in June.

 #### Figma
 We used Figma for the **designs** of our concrete app ideas.
 As well as the **click through dummy** of the Quiz App.